vunnyso/concepts/Languages/Cpp/OOPS/Basics.md

 5. Virtual table will have function pointer and its static arrays.
 All objects pointer to same vtable.

 ### Inheritance

-The capability of a class to derive properties and characteristics from another class.

 ### Inheritance